 There are a number of people who support and promote the 5:2 diet.
 They include Michael Mosley who originally trained as a medical doctor and then became a producer and presenter for the BBC.
 Mr Mosley famously first followed the 5:2 diet whilst making a BBC Horizon programme in 2012.
 He has since teamed up with journalist Mimi Spencer and together they have written a book about 'The Fast Diet' and launched a website.

-What are the proposed health effects of the 5:2 diet?
+What are the health benefits of the 5:2 diet?

 The theory is that the fasting days lower the levels of a certain chemical in the body known as insulin-like growth factor 1 (IGF-1).
 It is thought that high levels of IGF-1 in the body accelerate the ageing process and also make ageing-related diseases such as cancer and type 2 diabetes more likely.
 Low levels of IGF-1 are thought to have reverse effects.